Ann Burley and my other Burley ancestors

 • John Burley (1701-1774), my 6th great-grandfather.
 His details are above.

-James Burley (????-1694) and Ann Chapman (????-????).
+James Burley (????-1694) and Ann Chapman (????-1690).

 My 8th great-grandparents.

 Records get more unreliable at this point in history, not helped by the Civil War and the resulting period of the Republic.
-The latter saw the disestablishment of the church and introduction of Puritanism, as well as changes to how baptisms, marriages and funerals were carried out and recorded.
+The latter saw the disestablishment of the church and the rise of Puritanism, as well as changes to how baptisms, marriages and funerals were carried out and recorded.
 Justices of the Peace, for example, were solely responsible for marriage ceremonies.
 Because of the turmoil of those years, some records were damaged or destroyed.
 Those still favouring the Anglican church were known to get former parish clergy to secretly carry out the old services, such as marriages, without them being officially recorded.

-Ann’s origins are also shrouded in mystery although a girl by her name was baptised in Penshurst, a few miles from Chiddingstone, in April 1626.
-She died in March 1690, noted as the wife of James Burley, and was buried in Chiddingstone on the 26th.
+Ann died in March 1690, noted as the wife of James Burley, and was buried in Chiddingstone on the 26th.
 James was buried in the village on 11 December 1694.

-The couple had a number of children:
+The couple had a number of children but many died young:

 • James Burley (1662-1662), my 7th great-grand uncle.
-He was baptised in Chiddingstone on 27 March and buried on 19 July 1662.
+He was born in Chiddingstone on 27 March 1662 and buried on 19 July that year.

-• James Burley (1665-????), my 7th great-grand uncle.
-He was baptised in Chiddingstone on 8 January 1665 (noted as 1664 under the old calendar) but I’ve not traced him further.
+• James Burley (1664-????), my 7th great-grand uncle.
+He was baptised in Chiddingstone on 8 January 1664 (1665 in the new calendar) but I’ve not traced him further.

-• John Burley (1668-1707) my 7th great-grandfather.
-See above.
+• John Burley (1668-1707), my 7th great-grandfather.
+See his details above.

 • Ann Burley (1671-1671), my 7th great-grand aunt.
 She was baptised in Chiddingstone on 9 April and buried on 17 May 1671.